Modern-Viking/findAdev/readme.md

 # Find A Dev

-This application is a Javascript Quiz that will test your knowledge of basic JS and has the option to save your highscores to your local machine.
+This application is a terminal based pdf creater for github profiles.
+Built in Javascript it uses axios and inquirer to determine parameters from the user and then uses puppeteer to convert the api information to a readable pdf.

 ### Example of Working Application
 - [animation](https://github.com/Modern-Viking/findAdev/blob/master/assets/useExample.gif?raw=true)